 Objective: Phoenix students will demonstrate growth on an external student reading and math assessment.
 (Student Performance) Each year, Phoenix's Category I students' average Fall to Spring growth in Math on the STAR exam will meet or exceed the median student growth percentile (SGP) for alternative education schools, which is set at 39% for students in 9 th grade.
-N/A Phoenix Chelsea's average Fall to Spring growth in Math on the STAR assessment was not reported due to insignificant sample size Each year, Phoenix's Category I students' average Fall to Spring growth in Reading on the STAR exam will meet or exceed the median student growth percentile (SGP) for alternative education schools, which is set at 39% for students in 9 th grade.
-Met Phoenix Chelsea's average Fall to Spring growth in Reading on the STAR assessment was 58.0 Each year, Phoenix's Category I students' average Winter to Spring growth in Math on the STAR exam will meet or exceed the median student growth percentile (SGP) for alternative education schools, which is set at 43% for students in 9 th grade.
-N/A Phoenix Chelsea's average Winter to Spring growth in Math on the STAR assessment was not reported due to insignificant sample size Each year, Phoenix's Category I students' average Winter to Spring growth in Reading on the STAR exam will meet or exceed the median student growth percentile (SGP) for alternative education schools, which is set at 43% for students in 9 th grade.
-Met Phoenix Chelsea's average Winter to Spring growth in Reading on the STAR assessment was 88.0
+Not Applicable Due to the remote learning period in response to COVID-19 this metric was not able to be calculated.
+Each year, Phoenix's Category I students' average Fall to Spring growth in Reading on the STAR exam will meet or exceed the median student growth percentile (SGP) for alternative education schools, which is set at 39% for students in 9 th grade.
+Not Applicable Due to the remote learning period in response to COVID-19 this metric was not able to be calculated.
+Each year, Phoenix's Category I students' average Winter to Spring growth in Math on the STAR exam will meet or exceed the median student growth percentile (SGP) for alternative education schools, which is set at 43% for students in 9 th grade.
+Not Applicable Due to the remote learning period in response to COVID-19 this metric was not able to be calculated.
+Each year, Phoenix's Category I students' average Winter to Spring growth in Reading on the STAR exam will meet or exceed the median student growth percentile (SGP) for alternative education schools, which is set at 43% for students in 9 th grade.
+Not Applicable Due to the remote learning period in response to COVID-19 this metric was not able to be calculated.

 Objective: When students graduate from Phoenix, they will demonstrate the attributes required for college success.
-(Key Design Element 4, STRETCH MEASURES) Based on ACCUPLACER results, each year 60% of students in the graduating class will earn a "green" score on at least 2 of 3 sections of the ACCUPLACER exam Not Met/Not Applicable In the 2018-2019 school year, Phoenix Chelsea established a partnership with Bunker Hill Community College whereby students were able to dual enroll in college courses based on their GPA.
+(Key Design Element 4, STRETCH MEASURES) Based on ACCUPLACER results, each year 60% of students in the graduating class will earn a "green" score on at least 2 of 3 sections of the ACCUPLACER exam Not Met/Not Applicable In the 2019-2020 school year, Phoenix Chelsea established a partnership with Bunker Hill Community College whereby students were able to dual enroll in college courses based on their GPA.
 As a result, Phoenix Chelsea scholars did not need to take the ACCUPLACER exam for access to community college.